romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 Despite being foliated, Cabo Ortegal dunites are less deformed and serpentinized than the harzburgites.
 Both the upper and lower dunites exhibit serpentinized mm-size Ol porphyroclasts and small neoblasts.
 Sporadic Opx and large (> 3 mm) Cpx grains occur interstitially, as well as Amp, Chl and locally Phl.
 A variety of accessory minerals has been reported (Monterrubio Pérez 1991, Monterrubio Pérez et al. 1992), including Mag, Pn, Ccp, Po and heazlewoodite (Hzl).

-> NOTE: Add microphotograph of dunite
+> NOTE PETRO: Add microphotograph of dunite

-> NOTE: There is this paper by Pereira et al. (2008) on Cabo Ortegal serpentinites that claims dunites is the most serpentinized lithology (>90 %), more than harzburgites...
-What do you think?

 Chromian Spl occurs as elongated grains outlining the foliation.
 In the lower dunite, it is restricted to disseminated grains and rare, thin chromitite layers.
 In the upper dunite, it is much more abundant and occurs concentrated in pods, lenses or layers > 10-cm thick (Monterrubio Pérez et al., 1992) and irregular concentrations (schlieren) up to 50-cm thick (Moreno 1999, Moreno et al. 2001).